-- 1. Fix it first projects.
-"Fix it First" concepts are an important feature of the SRF programs.
-These concepts include: - Replacing existing infrastructure. - Augmenting infrastructure capacity to meet the needs of currently served areas. - Repair or replacement of existing on-lot wastewater systems (generally septic) or individual household water systems (generally wells). - Creating cluster systems to address localized individual home drinking water or wastewater needs, thus avoiding the alternative of running service lines through undeveloped land.
+- 1. Fix-it-first projects.
+"Fix-it-first" concepts are an important feature of the SRF programs.
+These concepts include: - Replacing existing infrastructure. - Augmenting infrastructure capacity to meet the needs of currently served areas. - Repairing or replacing existing on-lot wastewater systems (generally septic) or individual household water systems (generally wells).